djgonzalezucsb/djgonzalezucsb/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Neuroscience and Behavior, UC Santa Barbara, 2028 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Psychology, UC Irvine, 2015

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summer 2024: Teaching Assistant, UCSB
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users
+  * Lectured weekly for a research methods lab section
+  * Taught students skills essential for finding empirical articles and synthesizing information into a cohesive review of the literature, designing experiments, and producing a research proposal

 * Fall 2015: Research Assistant
   * GitHub University